Neil Rackham: Career

 Having developed methods for measuring interactive behavior in his research fellowship, Rackham produced a series of seminal articles that focused on practices and behavior associated with successful negotiations: Deciding to apply these same methods to the world of sales and explore effective behaviors in successful business-to-business selling, Rackham sought the support of major multinational companies including Xerox and IBM, and raised an initial $1 million for a landmark study.
 The project, the first to scientifically measure selling and buying behavior, involved a team of 30 researchers who studied 35,000 sales calls in over 20 countries.
 The research spanned 12 years.

+Appointed as the Patron of the Association of Professional Sales (since renamed to be Institute of Sales Professionals) in 2015.

 From 2015 until 2020, Rackham worked with a team of 5 post-doctoral researchers at the University of Sheffield, in the Behaviour in Teams Research Unit, using AI and behavior analysis to investigate collaborative teamwork.”

 Publications

 SPIN Selling

 Rackham’s research led to a number of publications, with SPIN Selling released in 1988 and the SPIN Selling Fieldbook in 1996.
 SPIN Selling (abbreviated to Situation, Problem, Implication, Need-payoff) used research from the previous 12 years, focusing on how other businesses could use the method.
+Although SPIN Selling would go on to become a major success, Rackham has stated in interviews that the manuscript was initially rejected by several publishers.
 SPIN Selling has since gone on to be recognised as one of New York Times business bestsellers.

 In its list of the “Top 10 ‘How To Sell’ Books of All Time,” in 2013 Inc. magazine ranked SPIN®Selling No. 1, writing: